tyanakiev/Fishtrek-Catch-and-Map/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Appache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [your-email@example.com](mailto:your-email@example.com).